Additional Topics

 Schema and Content Handling

-Setup of the Schema for the Connectivity Configuration
+Setup of the Schema for Connectivity Configuration

 Basic Content Extension